 A black box may also reveal important communication between the truck driver and the trucking company that sheds light on the cause of the accident.
 For example, emails that reveal that a driver was fatigued, experienced mechanical problems, or had other issues on a trip that resulted in a wreck could be key pieces of evidence in a personal injury or wrongful death claim.
 Usage data can likely be compared to a trucker’s logbook to determine if the driver violated travel time rules regarding the hours spent on the road without a break.
 If one of these reasons led to the accident, the black box data may prove that the trucking company is liable for any damages incurred as a result.

 Most EDRs store data for approximately 30 days before that information is recorded over, but some black box models could record over information in a much shorter period of time.
-It’s also possible that the trucking company may intentionally erase data related to an accident, choosing to destroy information that may prove to be damaging to them in a civil suit.
+It’s also possible that the trucking company may intentionally erase data related to an accident, choosing to destroy information that may be damaging to them in a civil suit.

 Since it’s possible that black box evidence of your accident could be intentionally or accidentally erased, it’s important to recover this data as soon as possible following an accident before it’s destroyed.
 This may require you to compel the trucking company to hand over black box data.
 One way to do this is through your attorney, who can send an evidence preservation letter directly to the trucking company on your behalf.